IBM-Cloud/docs-services/services/TestdroidCloud/index.md

    available (used by some other user) it will be shown with grayed lock picture on top of it.

-   After this the Interactive session will be opened with the selected application installed on device.
+   After this the Manual Testing session will be opened with the selected application installed on device.

 3. Use selected device